cristianlepore/Self-Sovereign-Identity/README.md

 *8. Final list.* The final step involved creating a definitive list of properties, accompanied by precise definitions for each.

-Steps 1 and 2 are self-explanatory.
-In the next section, we describe the outcome of the remaining steps, starting from step 3 (Classification) onward.
-Step 3 also serves as the foundation for Related Works.
+Steps 1 and 3 are instrumental in reaching the Classification step, which may also serve to raise awareness of past works from the literature.
+In the following section, we detail the results from steps 4 to 8.

-#### 1.2.2 Related works
+#### 1.2.2 Recording of properties

-Several works by academics and industry experts have redefined and extended the original principles of Self-Sovereign Identity.
-Past contributions have sought to define a comprehensive set of principles for SSI.
-We collected works published between 2016, the year the term SSI was coined, and 2024.
-Some works extend the original list of principles, while others contribute through the categorization of these principles.
-Table 1 summarizes key contributions from the literature and their corresponding properties.
-Each row represents an SSI property, while the columns list the authors.
+Several works by academics and industry experts have redefined and extended the original principles of Allen in the tentative to converge to a comprehensive list of principles for SSI.
+We collected 18 notorious works published between 2016 (the year the term SSI was coined) and 2024.
+Table 1 summarizes their key contributions.
+Each row represents an SSI property, while columns list the authors.
 Differences in naming conventions can be observed across different authors.

 [Click to view the table 1.](https://cristianlepore.github.io/Self-Sovereign-Identity/Tables/Principles.html) *Comparison of identified properties in various sources.*

-### 1.3 Classification
+#### 1.2.3 Classification

 [Click to view the table 2.](https://cristianlepore.github.io/Self-Sovereign-Identity/Tables/Principles_classification.html) *Comparison of identified properties and correspondiing taxonomy from various sources.*

+#### 1.2.4
 10
 15
 14